 D.M.A., Arizona State University

-Dr. Jui-Ching Wang is Associate Professor at Northern Illinois University where she teaches music education and world music courses and coordinates world music ensembles such as Chinese music ensemble, Indonesian gamelan ensemble, and Middle Eastern music ensemble.
+Dr. Jui-Ching Wang is Associate Professor at Northern Illinois University where she teaches world music courses and coordinates world music ensembles such as the Chinese music ensemble, Indonesian gamelan ensemble, and Middle Eastern music ensemble.

-She was a Preparing Future Faculty Fellow (2001-2003) and Arts Bridge Scholar (2002-2003) at ASU and the Editorial Assistant for the Journal of Historical Research in Music Education (2002-2003).
-As an active researcher, Dr. Wang has published articles in The International Journal of Research in Music Education, the Journal of Band Research, and the Journal or Historical Research in Music Education (forthcoming), and Chinese articles in The Performing Arts, Taipei Chinese Music, Music Browse, and the Journal of Aesthetic Education.
-She is also a contributor to the New Grove Dictionary of American Music (2nd Edition) and Teaching Asian Art: Content, Context, and Pedagogy, an National Art Education Association (NAEA) publication.
+As an active researcher, Dr. Wang has published articles in The International Journal of Research in Music Education, the Journal of Band Research, the Journal or Historical Research in Music Education, and the National Association for Music Education’s (NAfME) General Music Today and Music Educators Journal, and Chinese articles in The Performing Arts, Taipei Chinese Music, Music Browse, and the Journal of Aesthetic Education.
+She is also a contributor to the New Grove Dictionary of American Music (2nd edition) and Teaching Asian Art: Content, Context, and Pedagogy, a National Art Education Association (NAEA) publication.